FAQ

 I am in a heatwave warning area, what do I do?

-Heatwave warnings include the locations that are affected, the actions you should take to keep safe and other details to help you stay informed during extended periods of high temperatures.
+Heatwave warnings include the locations affected, the actions you should take to keep safe and other details to help you stay informed during extended periods of high temperatures.

 The three warning levels are: